 on June 06, 2019

-Additionally, sudden changes in carbohydrate intake can have some negative health effects, according to preliminary research out of the University of British Columbia Okanagan.
+Sudden changes in carbohydrate intake may have some negative health effects, according to preliminary research out of the University of British Columbia Okanagan.

 Though small, the researchers observed that high-carbohydrate interruptions during a ketogenic diet increased amounts of endothelial damage in research subjects.